 The interesting color of its stems are due to them being coated with a gray wax that slows water loss from the stems, an adaptation to its native habitat in the Chihuahuan desert where it can be found in south-west New Mexico east into Texas and south into Mexico.
 There are a lot of uses for this plant other than for its attraction in the garden.
 The name for the genus is derived from Euphorbus, the Greek physician of King Juba II of Numidia and later of Mauritania.
 In 12 B.C.
 King Juba named a cactus-like plant he found in the Atlas Mountains after his physician and later Carl Linnaeus assigned the name Euphorbia to the entire genus.
 It has been used in the past for medical purposes, including its possible use in the treatment of syphilis, which gives the plant its specific epithet and the common name Candelilla, meaning “little candle” is from the use of the waxy substance as a high-quality wax that forms after the stems are boiled and the substance extracted.
 The dried stems are also used as fuel and in some parts of Mexico, the over-harvesting of Euphorbia antisyphilitica has made it scarce.
 The name Candelilla is also occasionally used for another Euphorbia relative, Pedilanthus macrocarpus.
 The sap from this plant is irritating, so best to avoid contact with it.

-This information about Euphorbia antisyphilitica displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Euphorbia antisyphilitica that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |